 Just like humans, our canine friends’ weight also matters – it generally affects their quality of life.
-Thin dogs in particular, tend to have a negative notation.
+Thin dogs in particular tend to have a negative notation.
 Even though some are genetically modified that way, the rest get a bad rap for being malnourished.
-With that in mind, many pet owners are looking into ways of add some meat on those boney legs of their furry friends.
+With that in mind, many pet owners are looking into ways of add some meat on the boney legs of their furry friends.

 Causes of weight loss in Dogs